Kernel Robust Hypothesis Testing: Simulation Results

-We then validate the performance of our robust tests using real data collected from human activity detection.
+We then validate the performance of our robust tests using real data of human activity detection.
 The dataset was released by the Wireless Sensor Data Mining (WISDM) Lab in October 2013, which was collected with the Actitracker system \cite{lockhart2011, kwapisz2011activity, gary2012impact}.
 Users carried smartphone and were asked to do different activities.
 For each person, the dataset records the user's name, activities and the acceleration of the user in three directions.
-We use the jogging data collected from the person indexed by 685 and the walking data collected from the person indexed by 669 to form $H_0$ and $H_1$ respectively.
-A small portion of the data is used to construct the uncertainty sets.
-The radius $\theta$ of the uncertainty sets is chosen to be 0.03.
+We use the walking data and the jogging data collected from four different users to form $H_0$ and $H_1$ respectively.
+We use five samples from each user to construct the uncertainty sets.
+The radii of the uncertainty sets are chosen by cross-validation for fair comparison.
 We plot the log scale error probability as a function of testing sample size $n$.
-In Fig.~\ref{fig:comparison_realdata}, we have that the performance of the kernel smoothing robust test is better than the direct robust kernel test.
-Moreover, from Fig.~\ref{fig:comparison_realdata}, it can be seen that the error probabilities of the kernel smoothing robust test and the direct robust kernel test decay exponentially fast with sample size $n$, which validates our theoretical results.
+In Fig.~\ref{fig:comparison_realdata}, it can be seen that the performance of the kernel smoothing robust test is better than the Wasserstein robust test and the direct robust kernel test.
+These results demonstrate the good performance of our kernel robust framework.

+We then compare the performance of the three algorithms using MNIST handwritten digits dataset \cite{lecun1998gradient}.
+We first normalize the image data and then select five images from two different classes to construct the uncertainty sets.
+The radii of the uncertainty sets are chosen by cross-validation for fair comparison.
+We plot the log scale error probability as a function of testing sample size $n$.
+From Fig.~\ref{fig:comparison_mnist}, it can be seen that the performance of the kernel smoothing robust test and the direct robust kernel test are close.
+Moreover, both the kernel smoothing robust test and the direct robust kernel test outperform the Wasserstein robust test.